teejay2018/teejay2018.github.io/_posts/2025-09-19-omarchy-macbook.md

 The two screens names was DVI-I-1 and DVI-I-2

-For having correct resolution(scale) I added these lines to the `.config/hypr/monitors.conf` file monitor = DVI-I-1, 1920x1080@60, auto, 1<br>
+For having correct resolution(scale) I added these lines to the `.config/hypr/monitors.conf` file:<br>
+monitor = DVI-I-1, 1920x1080@60, auto, 1<br>
 monitor = DVI-I-2, 1920x1080@60, auto, 1<br>